 All of these chansons are first presented in tablature using a, b, c, d & e for the viol, and then the subject is very well noted in music and ordinary notes.
 32 sheets or 64 pages.”2Sebastien de Brossard, “Catalogue.
 Des livres de musique theorique et prattique, vocalle et instrumentalle, tant imprimée que manuscripte, qui sont dans Le cabinet du S.r Sebastien de Brossard chanoine de Meaux, et dont il supplie tres humblement Sa Majesté d’accepter le Don, pour être mis et conservez dans Sa Bibliotheque.
 Fait et escrit en l’année 1724.”
 BnF Rés Vm 8 20, 257: “Toutes ces chansons sont d’abord en tablature par a, b, c, d & e pour the violle, et ensuitte le sujet est tres bien notté en musique et nottes ordinaires.
 32 feuillets ou 64 pages.

 In this instance Gervaise was an innovator by publishing the first viol tablature in France.
-In his catalog, Brossard then proceeds with entries documenting ownership of volumes two through seven of Danceries à 4 parties—collections of dance music (Gaillardes, Pavandes, Bransles, and Allemandes) in four parts also published by the widow of Pierre Attaignant.
+In his catalog, Brossard then proceeds with entries documenting ownership of volumes two through seven of Danceries à 4 parties—collections of dance music (Gaillardes, Pavandes, Bransles, and Allemandes) also published by the widow of Pierre Attaignant.
 He notes in the margin that Gervaise’s Premier livre de violle and volumes two through six of the Danceries à 4 parties are reliez ensemble (bound together) as a single collection.
 All of these volumes are listed in the catalog, which he organizes into sections by function and genre, as “instrumental music for viols, violins, flutes, oboes, and other instruments, on which one usually only plays a separate part and rarely two or more parts.”3Sebastien de Brossard, “Catalogue.
 Des livres de musique theorique et prattique, vocalle et instrumentalle, tant imprimée que manuscripte, qui sont dans Le cabinet du S.r Sebastien de Brossard chanoine de Meaux, et dont il supplie tres humblement Sa Majesté d’accepter le Don, pour être mis et conservez dans Sa Bibliotheque.
 Fait et escrit en l’année 1724.”
 BnF Rés Vm 8 20, 257: “musique instrumentalle Pour les violles, les violons, les flûtes les haubois [sic] et autres instruments, sur lesquels on ne joüe ordinairement qu’une partie separée et rarement deux ou plus de parties.”
 No premier livre de danceries has ever been located, so perhaps Gervaise’s Premier livre de violle was planned as a tutor that prepared amateur players of the viol to perform the dances contained in the successive volumes.4Daniel Heartz, Pierre Attaingnant: Royal Printer of Music (Berkeley: University of California Press, 1969), 372.
 Heartz had previously suggested that Attaignant’s Neuf basses dances published 1530 was envisioned as the first of this series.
 Gervaise composed the music contained in volumes two through six of the Danceries; Estienne du Tertre is listed as the composer of the seventh volume.
 It would seem, then, that, in addition to the chanson arrangements, the collections of Danceries were viewed as suitable repertoire for a four-part viol consort.

 Brossard concludes the entry with a further annotation: